 Get to Know Your Loan Servicer

 Staying in touch with your Loan Servicer is the best way to avoid default.
 Keep them informed of any address change, phone number change, or any other change in your information.
-If you're not sure who your loan servicer is, you can look it up on http://www.nslds.ed.gov/ or call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243; TTY 1-800-730-8913).
-To see a list of Federal Student Aid servicers for the Direct Loan Program and for FFEL Program Loans purchased by the U.S. Department of Education, go to the Loan Servicer page.
+If you're not sure who your loan servicer is, you can look it up at www.nslds.ed.gov or call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243; TTY 1-800-730-8913).
+To see a list of Federal Student Aid servicers for the Direct Loan Program and for FFEL Program Loans purchased by the U.S. Department of Education, visit the Loan Servicer page.

 Review Federal Direct Loan Repayment Information

 Click here, to learn about your grace period, repayment plans, interest rate, and repayment options.

 Use the time allowed by your Grace Period to create a budget which will help you make your payments and achieve your plan.
 You may use this online budget calculator to assist you in this process.